MarcinZarkowski/Online-Chess-Game/README.md

 # Online-Chess-Game
-Online Chess Game using PyGame
+Online Chess Game using PyGame.

+Include all rules of chess including El Passant, Castling, Pawn Promotion, Checks, and Check Mate.
+Demo videos are provided which show these aspects.